Improved Investigation of Transnational Trafficking

 The gender dimensions of trafficking in persons require understanding and the application of gender responsive approaches and principles.
 Gender equality and empowering women and girls are a strong emphasis throughout all of AAPTIP’s work.

-A gender action plan has been implemented within the Anti-Trafficking Units in 25 provinces and Gender Code of Conduct training will continue to be delivered to all 25 provincial Units in 2017/18.
+A gender action plan has been implemented within the Anti-Trafficking Units in 25 provinces and Gender Code of Conduct training has continued to be delivered to all 25 provincial Units.
+A cohort of police women and men in Siem Reap and Phnom Penh have completed a coaching program, designed to tackle stereotyping and workplace discrimination.

 AAPTIP, the Cambodia National Police Deputy General Commissioner and Siem Reap’s Anti-Trafficking Unit Director showcased the gender code of conduct and approaches that promote women in operational policing at the September 2017 International Women and Law Enforcement Conference in Cairns, Australia.